 - Slachtofferhulp Nederland (Victim Support Netherlands) offers a private online community through which you can share stories with other people who have experienced sexual harassment.
 The website is in Dutch but you can translate it with the Google Translate tool.

-- In November 2022, new peer support groups will be launched for Leiden University students who have experienced sexual harassment.
-If you feel the need to share your experiences with fellow survivors, you may find these groups helpful.
+- There are also peer support groups for Leiden University students who have experienced sexual harassment.
+If you feel the need to share your experiences with peers, you may find these guided meetings helpful.
 The groups will meet at a location outside the university under the guidance of experienced staff members from Slachtofferhulp Nederland (Victim Support Netherlands).
-You can find dates and a registration form in this announcement.
+You can find upcoming dates and a registration form in this announcement.

 The staff of Rap 100 ‘Air your heart’ can offer a listening ear and help you to bring order to the things that are bothering you.
 All conversations are strictly confidential.